pu2clr/SI4735/README.md

 * __See some Shortwave antenna configuration on__  [Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383](https://www.silabs.com/documents/public/application-notes/AN383.pdf)

 * __THE SI4735 IS A 3.3V PART.
 IF YOU ARE NOT USING A 3.3V VERSION OF ARDUINO, YOU HAVE TO USE A KIND OF 5V TO 3.3V CONVERTER.
 Also pay attention to the appropriated Arduino pinout to select the correct interrupt (IRQ), RST, SDIO and SCLK pins.
 The table below shows some Arduino board pinout__.
-* __The PEN pin (16 on SSOP and 6 on QFN) when connected to the ground, the I²C bus address is 0x11.
+* __The Si473X PEN pin (16 on SSOP version and 6 on QFN version) when connected to the ground, the I²C bus address is 0x11.
 When this pin is connected to +3.3V, the I²C bus address is 0x63__.
 See the functions [getDeviceI2CAddress](https://github.com/pu2clr/SI4735#getdevicei2caddress) and [setDeviceI2CAddress](https://github.com/pu2clr/SI4735#setdevicei2caddress) to correct setup.
 If you follow the schematic used in this project, you do not need to do anything (the default I²C bus address is 0x11).
 If you do not know how this pin is configured on the board, use [getDeviceI2CAddress](https://github.com/pu2clr/SI4735#getdevicei2caddress).